Dordeo/HIM-notes/Marketing Principles/Week 1/Maslow's Hierarchy and Marketing examples.md

 2. Time - the product is readily available
 3. Place - Products are where they are needed
 4. Psychological - the product does something more than just its jobs.
 It generate connection with the customer

+## Purchasing Power
+[[ Purchasing Power ]] - each customer has different amount of money they can give per product.